F05

 • 1.
 Check airflow: With the door closed for several minutes and then opened, place your hand near the air outlets in the refrigerator compartment.
 Little or no airflow suggests a fan issue.

 • 2.
 Listen for fan noise: When powered (for testing), you should hear a gentle fan sound when the compressor is running and the door switch is held closed.
-If silent or grinding, suspect the fan.
+If it is silent or grinding, suspect the fan.

 • 3.
-Access the evaporator cover: Remove shelves and the rear interior panel of the refrigerator compartment (or freezer, depending on model) to expose the evaporator and fan assembly.
+Access the evaporator cover: Remove shelves and the rear interior panel of the refrigerator compartment (or freezer, depending on the model) to expose the evaporator and fan assembly.

 • 4.
 Inspect for ice buildup: If the fan is encased in ice, the blades cannot turn.
-Fully defrost the unit by unplugging it and leaving doors open for several hours.
+Fully defrost the unit by unplugging it and leaving the doors open for several hours.
 Protect the floor from water.

 • 5.
-Check fan wiring: Ensure the fan connector is firmly attached and wires are not cut or pinched.
+Check fan wiring: Ensure the fan connector is firmly attached and the wires are not cut or pinched.

 • 7.
 Replace the fan motor: Order the correct V-ZUG evaporator fan motor assembly.
 Transfer any mounting brackets or grommets from the old motor and reinstall, ensuring the blades do not rub against the housing.